theneva/dissertation/src/results.md

 ## Refining the framework: Design and Creation

 This section presents the results of deploying the services that are developed locally on each developer's machine, and uploaded to a production server.
 First, a very brief overview of each Deployment Strategy is discussed.
-Second, each row in the Framework is mapped to a Deployment Strategy (manual, and manual with containers):
+Second, each row in the Framework is mapped to some popular strategies for deployment: manual deployment, script-based automation, manual container-based deployment, and automated container-based deployment.

 TODO: Script-based deployment and automated container-based deployment are missing.